 What exactly does a Mortgage Broker do?

-We spoke with Urbaneer's go-to mortgage master Jake Abramowicz, and here's what he had to say!
+We spoke with our go-to mortgage master Jake Abramowicz (now The Mortgage Jake Team) and here’s what he had to say!

 Thanks for asking, Steve!
 It’s an excellent question because a lot of people have no real idea what my job entails, how I get paid, and why I do what I do.